mustafansiddiqi/cricket_field_placement/README.md

 ## How it works

+Install dependencies from `requirements.txt` and run `start.py` to train the model and start the app.

 ### Data pipeline

 Cricsheet JSON match files (T20s, IT20s, ODIs, ODMs) are parsed by `process_data.py` into two CSVs: